michael-riddle/local_security_policy/README.md

   * Audit Policy
   * User Rights Assignment
   * Security Options
-  * Registry Values

 This module uses types and providers to list, update, and validate settings.

 ## Use
-The title and name of the resources is exact match of what is in secedit GUI.
+The title and name of the resources is exact match of what is in Local Security Policy GUI.
 If you are uncertain of the setting name and values just use `puppet resource local_security_policy` to pipe them all into a file and make adjustments as necessary.
 The block will look like this
 ```
 local_security_policy { 'Audit account logon events': <- Title / Name